Frequently Asked Questions

 Q: How much does it cost to attend Chinquapin Prep?

-A: The cost to attend Chinquapin is approximately $16,000 annually.
-Most of the students’ tuition at Chinquapin Prep is paid for by our contributors, but a small amount is charged per student for tuition, room, board and transportation.
-This sliding scale fee is based on a confidential income statement, and ranges from $40 to $325+ per month, with the majority paying $50 or less.
+A: The cost to attend Chinquapin is approximately $23,000 annually.
+Most of the students’ tuition at Chinquapin Prep is paid for by our contributors, but a small amount is charged per student for tuition, room, board, and transportation.
+This sliding scale fee is based on a confidential income statement and ranges from $35 to $350+ per month, with the majority paying $50 or less.
 To help cover this cost, students may work extra hours on campus in addition to their daily chores.
 The work-study program at Chinquapin instills a deep sense of pride in the students who participate in it, knowing that they are contributing in an important way to the already stellar Chinquapin legacy.

 Q: Why Chinquapin?

-At Chinquapin, the admissions process is not a lottery system.
-Students are carefully selected by our admission team based on grades, test scores, recommendations, and an interview.
-Every accepted student is someone our admissions committee believes will fit into our community and add to the ‘love of learning’ culture that has become a hallmark of a Chinquapin student.
+- At Chinquapin, the admissions process is not a lottery system.
+Students are carefully selected by our Admission committee who considers grades, test scores, recommendations, and an interview.
+Every accepted student is someone our Admissions committee believes will fit into our community and add to the ‘love of learning’ culture that has become a hallmark of a Chinquapin student.

-Chinquapin is small, with 160 students, and has very small class sizes with a 7 to 1 student-teacher ratio.
-This allows Chinquapin teachers and students lots of opportunity to talk and dive deeply into subjects in the classroom.
-Often, our teachers become lifelong mentors to our graduates having had the chance to form meaningful relationships through our unique and special sense of community.
+- Chinquapin is small, with about 125 students, and has very small class sizes with a 7 to 1 student-teacher ratio.
+This allows Chinquapin teachers and students opportunities to talk and dive deeply into subjects in the classroom.
+Often, our teachers become lifelong mentors to our graduates as they form meaningful relationships through our unique community.
 Chinquapin students commonly refer to the school as their “second family.”

-Unlike most private or charter schools, Chinquapin Prep offers a full college preparatory program in grades 6-12 with a full boarding program five days a week for boys in grades 7-12 and girls in grades 8-12.
-No sixth-grade students are allowed to board.
-Boys in grades 7 and 8 have the option of boarding, but boarding is mandatory for boys in grades 9-12.
-Boarding is optional but encouraged for girls in grades 8-12.
+- Unlike most independent or charter schools, Chinquapin Prep offers a full college preparatory program in 6th-12th grades with a full weekly boarding program for students in grades 7-12.
+Boarding is optional but encouraged for students.
 Students are not charged for boarding.
 Students who do not board are transported to school daily.
-The exact bus schedule varies year to year dependent upon where our students live, but you can view our current bus routes for 6th grade students, 7-12th grade girls, and 7th-8th grade boys by clicking here.
+The bus schedule varies year to year depending upon where our students live.
+Our current bus routes can be found here.

-Chinquapin has built an endowment of well over $10 million and is able to fund over 90% of its expenses.
-The Chinquapin Endowment is overseen by a talented and capable, separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.
-The Board of Trustees recently hired the 5th director of the school since 1969.
+- Chinquapin has built a large endowment and can fund over 90% of its expenses.
+The Chinquapin Endowment Corporation is overseen by a separate Chinquapin Endowment Board and we have had highly successful and stable leadership both administratively and on its Board.

-Chinquapin is a private, non-profit college prep school, and as such we have chosen not to participate in standardized testing protocols such as STAAR or other NCLB testing.
+- Chinquapin is an independent, non-profit college prep school, and as such, we have chosen not to participate in standardized testing protocols such as STAAR or other NCLB testing.
 We believe that our highly qualified and talented faculty members are fully capable of providing excellent curriculum and instruction that ensures success after high school and especially in college.
 Our philosophy is to replace “teaching to a test” with “teaching to learn” and instill a lifelong love of learning in each of our students.

 Q: How many students apply to Chinquapin Prep?

 A: It is not unusual to have over 200 applicants competing for roughly 30 openings each year.
-Make sure to show up to recruiting meetings on time, and plan to be there for a few hours.
+Make sure to show up to recruiting meetings on time and plan to stay for a few hours.

 Q: What if my child is not accepted to Chinquapin Prep?

 A: Any child not accepted to Chinquapin Prep may re-apply the following spring.
-Applications do not carry over to the next year, so the entire recruiting meeting/summer session process must be completed in order to be reconsidered.
+Applications do not carry over to the next year, so the entire recruiting meeting/Summer Session process must be completed to be reconsidered.

 Q: What are the bus stop locations and times?

-A: Stops may vary slightly from year to year depending on where our students live, but you can view our current bus routes for 6th grade students, 7-12th grade girls, and 7th-12th grade boys by clicking here.
+A: Stops may vary slightly from year to year depending on where our students live, Our current bus routes can be viewed here.

 Thank you for making a difference